12 Bartenders Name The Best Bourbons For Whiskey Highballs This May

 Why This Bottle?

 I prefer to use Wilderness Trail Bourbon.
-The mash bill is 64% corn, 24% wheat, and 12% Malted barley.
+The mash bill is 64 percent corn, 24 percent wheat, and 12 percent malted barley.
 The sweet flavors of caramel come through in the highball, and the carbonation really lifts the subtle allspice to the nose while you sip.
-Generally, if you are drinking a highball, you want something refreshing, so I tend to shy away from anything that’s going to be too spiced.
+Generally, if you are drinking a highball, you want something refreshing.
+So, I tend to shy away from anything that’s going to be too spiced.

 Henry McKenna 10